 Steyning Cafes and Restaurants

-This cosy cafe is usually open Thursday, Friday and Saturday evenings with an excellent French menu.
+This cosy cafe is open Thursday, Friday and Saturday evenings with an excellent French menu.
 It’s the ideal place to go if you would like to brush up on your French language skills.
 Thursday is the best night for this as Sarah, who runs the cafe, tries to avoid speaking English this evening!

 The White Horse